Fed's Williams says ready to do what is needed to meet goals

-PORTLAND, Oregon The U.S. Federal Reserve is prepared to do more to bring down unemployment that is much too high and to steer inflation back up to the central bank's 2 percent target, a top Fed official said on Monday.
+PORTLAND, Ore., July 12 The U.S. Federal Reserve is prepared to do more to bring down unemployment that is much too high and to steer inflation back up to the central bank's 2 percent target, a top Fed official said on Monday.

 The remarks by San Francisco Federal Reserve Bank President John Williams, prepared for delivery to community leaders in Portland, Oregon, were very similar to those delivered to a bankers' meeting in Coeur D'Alene, Idaho on Monday, and stopped short of calling for immediate policy easing.